 How To Safely Remove Skin Tags

-Avoid doing it yourself and see a dermatologist for best results
+Avoid doing it yourself, see a dermatologist for best results

 Woman's neck with skin tags.

-Avoid doing it yourself and see a dermatologist for best results
+Avoid doing it yourself, see a dermatologist for best results

 Skin tags are small, non-cancerous growths that seem to randomly develop on your skin, especially in your armpits, neck, groin and other areas where your skin naturally folds.
 They’re made up of skin cells, collagen fibers, nerve cells, fat and blood vessels, and attach to your skin by a thin, fleshy cylinder called a stalk.

 Clinically known as acrochordons, skin tags usually start out small — between 1 and 5 mm — but can grow to several centimeters over time.
 They may be the same color as your skin or dark brown.
-Skin tags are not harmful, but if you notice a rapid change in the size, color or shape of a skin tag, have your doctor check it to rule out other conditions.
+Skin tags are not harmful, but if you notice a rapid change in the size, color or shape of a skin tag, have your doctor check it to rule out other conditions like a skin disease or skin cancer.

 Though skin tags are painless, they can be a nuisance.
 Depending where they are on the body, they may get caught on clothing or necklaces, and may bleed from repeated rubbing against clothing.
 Should they become irritating, it’s important to know how to safely remove skin tags.